LEAVING A GIFT IN YOUR WILL

 Your support from such a gift will enable future generations of Deaf people to benefit from much needed support services from across the UK.
 For example, recent gifts in Wills have been used by the British Deaf Association to set the up the Deaf Roots and Pride project across England, ensuring that Deaf children and young people are able to access much needed specialist support, and to aspire to and achieve better futures for themselves ahead of their transitions into Deaf adults.

 Whether you already have a Will or not, making a gift in your Will to the British Deaf Association, no matter how large or small, is a straightforward and simple way to make a real difference for Deaf people.
-For more information please contact Fred Adams at the BDA on 0207 697 4140 or firstname.lastname@example.org
+For more information please contact the BDA at firstname.lastname@example.org

 How to leave the British Deaf Association a gift in your Will